WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

 1. Replace the configuration file with a new one that has the Media Service connection string values already defined.
 To do this, right-click the **BackgroundService** project and select **Add | Existing Item**.
 In the **Add Existing Item** dialog window, select  the file type filter to **All Files (*)**, and then select the **app.config** file inside **[working directory]\Assets\Segment3\BackgroundService**.
 Finally, click **Add** and then confirm to replace the existing file.

-	> **Speaking Point:** To complete al these  configurations in our worker, let me add to the project a pre-baked configuration file with our media service connection values already in place, so we don't need to spend any time doing this.
+	> **Speaking Point:** To complete all these  configurations in our worker, let me add to the project a pre-baked configuration file with our media service connection values already in place, so we don't need to spend any time doing this.

 	![add app.config](Images/add-appconfig.png?raw=true)